davwheat/sky-plus-web-simulator/README.md

 A recreation of the old Sky+ Box EPG on the web.

-Created with React statically rendered using Gatsby.js.
+Created with React and statically rendered using Gatsby.js.

 ## Features

-- Real background music from through the years
+- Real EPG background music as found on old Sky boxes
 - **Real-time EPG listings**, retrieved through Sky's own EPG API
 - View template recreations of some old interactive services (only Directgov as of now)
 - Fast, performant and statically generated using React + Gatsby